OpenIndiana/oi-docs/docs/contrib/tools.md

 * Easy to use Markdown syntax.
 * Produces professional quality output.
 * Extensible - accepts plugins.

-## Why a Text Markup Based Docs Framework?

-The primary advantage of using a text markup language is readability and flexibility.
-The raw code for your authored content is simple plain text.
-No need work with special tools such as WYSIWYG XML editors, etc.

 ## MkDocs and Markdown Informational Links